dubizzle-onboarding/gistapi/README.md

 Functionality included:

 - [x] Create a list of public gist available
-- [x] Search Gists for the username
+- [x] Search Gists by the username
 - [x] Use basic state management for getting/setting username and API calls
 - [x] Search input is debounced so as to not make unnecessary calls
 - [x] Show all the relevant meta data available in the response